Resources

 High-quality scholarship is never easy.
 It takes much work, unending persistence, and a solid project plan.
 Consider teaming up with one of our staff as you work on your project.
 We look forward to many fruitful partnerships.

-You may want to gather information, documents, images or other materials to preserve the legacy of your family or a particular person.
+You may want to gather information, documents, images, or other materials to preserve the legacy of your family or a particular person.
 We may be able to help.
-To interact with our archivist, please visit our CONTACT PAGE.
+To interact with our archivist, please visit our About the Foundation page.